Skip to main content

 Authentication

-You authenticate to the Polaris API by including the API key in the HTTP header of your request.
+You authenticate to the Polaris API by including the API key in the Authorization header of your request:

-To pass the key value in a curl command, use the -u or --user curl command-line option.
+Alternatively, you can pass the key value in a curl command using the -u or --user curl command-line option.
 Add a colon after the API key to prevent curl from asking for a password. curl converts the key value into a Base64-encoded string and adds the appropriate header to the request.

 --user ${POLARIS_API_KEY}: